OpenNebula/docs/source/provision_clusters/providers/do_provider.rst

 DigitalOcean Providers
 ================================================================================

-A DigitalOcean provider contains the credentials to interact with DigitalOcean service and also the region to deploy your Edge Clusters.
+A DigitalOcean provider contains the credentials to interact with DigitalOcean service and also the region to deploy your Provisions.
 OpenNebula comes with four pre-defined providers in the following regions:

 * Amsterdam
 * London